 COMPARATIVE TYPOLOGICAL ANALYSIS OF MYTHOLOGICAL NOVELS IN 20TH-CENTURY ENGLISH AND UZBEK CHILDREN’S LITERATURE

-Qurbonova Nafisa Asror qizi
+• Qurbonova Nafisa Asror qizi Master's student at International Innovation University

 Abstract